bars0um/devhelper-rails/README.md

 ## TODO

 - stop repeated attempts to fix buggy code that don't lead to a successful scan after 3 attempts and give user option to assist the assistant
-- update logic should follow diagnose approach, read to model the relevant files only and not everything so as to keep from diverging
 - make LLM build test cases and run them to fix bugs earlier